 Having relevant work experience is helpful when applying for courses or jobs because it shows your interest in and future dedication to the profession.
 This can include community work, voluntary work in a hospital or working with a mental health charity.
 Any experience that involves caring for others is useful, so make sure you share your work history in your application.

 As mentioned earlier, there is a high demand for mental health nurses and reliable job security in this field.
 There is also less risk of job cuts and redundancy because there are shortages of mental health nurses in the NHS.
 To help meet the rising demand, the government is even creating more accessible routes to becoming a mental health nurse, including new initiatives such as the nursing associate apprenticeship.

 One of the reasons for job security is that patients often need ongoing support throughout their lifetimes so it helps to have RMNs who can commit themselves for the long term.
 Most employers will be looking to recruit people that can commit to working with their patients for several years at least.
 With an ageing population, there will be an ever-increasing demand for mental health nurses to care for patients with illnesses such as dementia and Alzheimer’s disease.

-If you become a mental health nurse in the NHS or you work in the wider public sector, you’ll be eligible for our small, affordable loans at Salad Money.
-Our aim is to stop NHS and public sector workers from falling into debt they can’t repay, so we use Open Banking to assess your current financial situation before we approve a loan.
-You can also access Salad MoneyMind, a free financial health support system for NHS and public sector employees.
+If you become a mental health nurse in the NHS or you work as a key worker you’ll be eligible for our small, affordable loans at Salad Money.
+Our aim is to stop key workers from falling into debt they can’t repay, so we use Open Banking to assess your current financial situation before we approve a loan.
 Contact us today to find out more.